130197 Gunner George Clifton, Royal Garrison Artillery

 George Clifton was born in Ringshall, the eldest child of Walter Clifton and Lucy née Collier.
 He was baptised at St Peter & St Paul’s Church, Little Gaddesden on 19th August 1883.
-His father was a Bricklayer’s Labourer.
+His father was then a Bricklayer’s Labourer.

 George’s sister Susan was born on 2nd April 1884, his sister Annie in 1886 and his brother Willie on 22nd June 1892.

 The family lived at 7 Ringshall, later re-numbered 29 Ringshall.

 George Clifton started at Little Gaddesden School on 9th May 1887 as an infant aged 4 years 7 months.
 On 24th March 1893, he gained his Certificate of Proficiency.
-Therefore, although George was only 10½ years old, he could leave school and seek work.
+As a result, although George was only 10½ years old, he could leave school and seek work.

 In the 1901 Census, 18 year old George was a Farm Carter, living at home with his parents and younger siblings.
 His sisters Susan, 16, and Annie, 14, were Domestic Nursemaids and his 8 year old brother Willie was at school.

 George’s mother died in 1907.
 The family then moved to Dagnall where, in the 1911 Census, 28 year old George was a Bricklayer’s Labourer.
 His sister Susan, 27, kept house; his widowed father and 18 year old brother Willie were both Farm Labourers.